Tax Saving Investments

 Thus, Paramjeet can claim Rs.
 70,000 as deduction under Section 80D while Kiran can claim Rs.
 50,500 (whereas she spent about Rs.
 57,500).

-Health Insurance Plans with Max Life Insurance
+Health Insurance Plans with Axis Max Life Insurance

-Max Life Insurance offers two health insurance plans which are eligible for 80D deduction:
+Axis Max Life Insurance offers two health insurance plans which are eligible for 80D deduction:

-- Max Life Critical Illness and Disability Rider (UIN: 104B033V01, Non-Linked Non-Participating Individual Pure Risk Premium Health Insurance Rider) covering 64 critical illnesses
+- Axis Max Life Critical Illness and Disability Rider (UIN: 104B033V01, Non-Linked Non-Participating Individual Pure Risk Premium Health Insurance Rider) covering 64 critical illnesses

 Deduction up to Rs.2 lakh under Section 24(b) for Home Loan Interest